 For lots of thin swirls, roll the dough out as long as you can, making the dough strip no wider than the length of the bread pan you are using.

-I have tried tight rolling and loose rolling and it still happens the majority of the time.
+I have tried tight rolling and rolling it loosely and it still happens the majority of the time.

 When using a bread knife lay the loaf of bread on its side and cut from the side.
-Doing this will keep the pressure needed to cut through the crust to a minimum and will reduce the amount of squishing that happens.
+Doing this will keep the pressure needed to cut through the crust to a minimum and will reduce the amount of squishing.

 If there is mold on your bread, toss it out!

-Raisin bread can be frozen though.
+This can be frozen as well for up to 3 months.
 For the best results, freeze the bread unsliced.
 Allow the bread to thaw completely before attempting to slice it.

 Cinnamon Raisin Bread